best peak district views cover photo

 thors cave viewpoint peak district

-thors cave is a unique viewpoint in the peak district
+Thors Cave is a unique viewpoint in the peak district

-Thors Cave is another viewpoint that deserves a spot on your Peak District itinerary.
-An 80-metre-high cavern overlooking the Manifold Valley, it’s a popular spot thanks to its mythical reputation.
+Thors Cave is another popular Peak District Viewpoint.
+An 80-metre-high cavern overlooking the Manifold Valley, it’s believed to have connections to ‘Thor’, the Greek god of thunder.

 3. Winnats Pass